knr1/ch.quantasy.tinkerforge.mqtt.gateway/README.md

          max: Number <from: 0 to: 9000>
          min: Number <from: 0 to: 9000>
          option: String <[x, o, i, <, >]>

-   required: # this tag is not part of the data structure
-     timeStamp: Number <from: 0 to: 9223372036854775807> # default: Current time in nano seconds

 ```
 ```